rpm-software-management/dnf/doc/api_base.rst

     Setup the package sack.
 If `load_system_repo` is ``True``, load information about packages in the local RPMDB into the sack.
 Else no package is considered installed during dependency solving.
 If `load_available_repos` is ``True``, load information about packages from the available repositories into the sack.

+    Before this method is invoked, the client application is supposed to have setup relevant configuration like the substitutions used in repository URLs.
+See :attr:`.Conf.substitutions`.

     This operation can take a long time.
 Adding repositories or changing repositories' configuration does not affect the information within the sack until :meth:`fill_sack` has been called.

   .. method:: do_transaction([display])